Yizhou-Li-CV/ECNet/README.md

 The PSNR, SSIM and average inference time will be printed, and derained results are saved in the folder "./results/<ecnet_path>/test_latest/images/".

 ## Pretrained Model
-We place the pretrained model of all the used datasets in the ./checkpoints/.
+We place the pretrained models of all the used datasets in the ./checkpoints/.
 To use the pretrained model for evaluation, please use the command below for SPA-Data with model trained on full training data:

 ```